20th CBRNE Command

-The 20th CBRNE Command (Chemical, Biological, Radiological, Nuclear and high- yield Explosives or CBRNE) is the United States Army's Chemical, Biological, Nuclear, Radiological and high-yield explosives headquarters.
+The 20th CBRNE Command is the United States Army headquarters for defense against Chemical, Biological, Radiological, Nuclear, and high-yield Explosives (CBRNE), headquartered on the site of the defunct Edgewood Arsenal chemical weapons production facility at Aberdeen Proving Ground in northern Maryland.

 Command Overview

-The 20th CBRNE Command (CBRNE—Chemical, Biological, Radiological, Nuclear and Explosives), also called CBRNE Command, was activated 16 Oct.
+The 20th CBRNE Command was activated 16 Oct.
 2004, by U.S. Army Forces Command to provide specialized CBRNE response in support of military operations and civil authorities.

-The U.S. Army Forces analyzed threats facing the US in both domestic and international contexts, and argued for the need to realign and expand the Army's CBRNE assets and capabilities.
-The CBRNE Command consolidates its unique assets under a single operational headquarters located in the Edgewood Area of Aberdeen Proving Ground, Maryland.
+Its establishment consolidated a range of unique CBRNE assets from across the Army under a single operational headquarters at Aberdeen Proving Ground, Maryland.

 CBRNE operations detect, identify, assess, render-safe, dismantle, transfer, and dispose of unexploded ordnance, improvised explosive devices and other CBRNE hazards.
 These operations also include decontaminating personnel and property exposed to CBRNE materials during response.

 By consolidating these assets under one headquarters, the Army has more effective command and control of its specialized CBRNE elements.
 This alignment also eliminates operational redundancies and allows more efficient management and employment of these unique—but limited—resources.

 The 20th CBRNE Command gives the Army and the nation a scalable response capability with the flexibility to operate in a variety of environments, from urban areas to austere sites across the spectrum of military operations.
-Subordinate elements include the 48th Chemical Brigade, the 52d Ordnance Group (Explosive Ordnance Disposal), the 71st Ordnance Group (EOD) and the CBRNE Analytical and Remediation Activity, known as CARA.
+Subordinate elements include the 48th Chemical Brigade, the 52d Ordnance Group (Explosive Ordnance Disposal), the 71st Ordnance Group (EOD), the CBRNE Analytical and Remediation Activity (known as CARA), three Nuclear Disablement Teams, and five Weapons of Mass Destruction Coordination Teams.
 These organizations support Combatant Commands and the Homeland in operations and contingencies throughout the world.
-At any time, 20 percent of the command is deployed in support of Operation Enduring Freedom in Afghanistan.

 When called upon, the command may deploy and serve as a headquarters for the Joint Task Force for Elimination of Weapons of Mass Destruction (JTF-E), as directed by the 2006 Quadrennial Defense Review.

 The CBRNE Command leverages sanctuary reach back, linking subject matter experts in America's defense, scientific and technological communities with deployed elements and first responders.

-When fully operational, the command will possess a deployable chemical and biological analytical capability to provide timely, accurate analysis of unknown samples and a near real-time chemical-/biological- monitoring platform.
-This minimizes risk to on-scene personnel and affords leaders timely information to issue guidance and make decisions.